ingresso/ingresso-bootstrap/docs/ingresso-components/highlighted-titles.md

 ## Example

-We use the class `high- title` and add a class according to the desired event .
+We use the class `high-title` and add a class according to the desired event .
 They can also be used without the icon ( svg ) and the link ( view all ).

 {% example html %}